About Carers Self Help Hub

 - Caring with Confidence

-We don’t have a fixed list of sessions but rather respond what matters to each group.
+We don’t have a fixed list of sessions but rather respond to what matters to each group.
 Our Education & Training is highly experienced and qualified to deliver sessions on a very wide range of topics.
 If we are unable to deliver what you want from our in-house team, we will attempt to broker this from another provider (N.B. this may incur a cost).

 Our Education & Training Team can currently deliver one to two sessions per group within our current funding.
 We want to equip members of the groups to support one another through a ‘train the trainer’ model.
 We will come to you and run the education and training within your group meeting at a time that suits you.